Framework and policy

 Managing access to fossils

-• Clarify the rules governing the management and use of fossils
+• Explain the rules governing management and use of fossils

-• Manage impacts on fossils from other activities
+• Manage impacts on fossils from land use activities

-• Raise internal and external awareness of the framework and the importance of fossils
+• Raise awareness of the framework and importance of fossils

-• Build knowledge of the nature and extent of the resource in B.C.
+• Build knowledge of the nature and extent of fossil resources in B.C.

-• Clarify the rights and obligations of the public, business, government and other stakeholders
+• Clarify the rights and obligations of the public, business, governments and other stakeholders

 Contact information